switch-model/DEPRECATED-switch-hawaii-studies/README.md

 ```
 Inputs will be read from the inputs directory, and outputs will be written to the outputs directory.

-"scenarios_to_run.txt" defines the scenarios that should be run. "completed_scenarios.txt" is a list of scenarios that have already been run.
-To re-run a scenario that has already been run, you can remove it from "completed_scenarios.txt" and run "python solve.py" again.
-Or you can just execute "python solve.py --scenario <scenario name>".
-You can also run ad hoc scenarios by specifying "python solve.py --scenario_name <new_scenario>" followed (optionally) by command line arguments to change the scenario.
+"scenarios_to_run.txt" defines the scenarios that should be run. "completed_scenarios.txt" is a list of
+scenarios that have already been run.
+To re-run a scenario that has already been run, you can remove it
+from "completed_scenarios.txt" and run `python solve.py` again.
+Or you can just execute
+`python solve.py --scenario <scenario name>`.
+You can also run ad hoc scenarios by specifying
+`python solve.py --scenario_name <new_scenario>` followed (optionally) by command line arguments
+to change the scenario.
 You can see examples of command-line arguments in scenarios_to_run.txt

-For testing purposes, it is helpful to use the "inputs_tiny" directory, via a command like "python solve.py --scenario_name test --inputs inputs_tiny"
+For testing purposes, it is helpful to use the "inputs_tiny" directory, via a command like
+`python solve.py --scenario_name test --inputs inputs_tiny`